DISCIPLINE55/requirement-analysis/README.md

 3. **Saves Time and Costs:**
    Identifying requirements upfront helps avoid unnecessary rework, reduces errors, and ensures efficient use of resources throughout the project lifecycle.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several key activities to ensure that software development meets user needs effectively:

+- **Requirement Gathering:**
+  Collect information from stakeholders, users, and other sources to understand the needs and expectations for the software project.

+- **Requirement Elicitation:**
+  Engage with stakeholders through interviews, surveys, and workshops to extract detailed requirements, clarifying any ambiguous or conflicting information.

+- **Requirement Documentation:**
+  Record the gathered and elicited requirements in a clear, organized format (e.g., SRS – Software Requirements Specification) to serve as a reference for development.

+- **Requirement Analysis and Modeling:**
+  Examine and structure requirements using models, diagrams, and workflows to identify dependencies, feasibility, and potential challenges.

+- **Requirement Validation:**
+  Ensure the documented requirements are complete, consistent, and achievable by reviewing them with stakeholders and obtaining formal approval.